Updated: October 30, 2023

+- Nature, beaches, and culinary delights: The historic Mafra retains a very local feel to it, and leisure areas, pleasant countryside views, and pristine beaches surround you.
 For nature lovers, you have the countryside close at hand and beautiful hikes to get outside.
-For beach enthusiasts, you have an array of stunning options to choose from, and for those that can’t get enough of Portuguese cuisine, you have excellent access to restaurants with some of the best seafood and fish dishes in the country served along the Silver Coast.
-Also, with the bright lights of Lisbon close by, you can enjoy all the perks of an exciting, cosmopolitan city.
+For beach enthusiasts, you have a sea view with an array of stunning options to choose from, and for those who can’t get enough of Portuguese cuisine, you have excellent access to restaurants with some of the best seafood and fish dishes in the country served along the Silver Coast.

 Frequently Asked Questions About Mafra Portugal Real Estate